puzzle/dockerized-rails-development/README.md

 All files created by the containers will belong to you.
 This means you can do all editing and browsing with your favorite tools that you install and configure locally.

-All Docker images are built to contain a user whose id and primary group id are the same as your users'.
+To achieve correct ownership, most Docker images contain a user `app` whose id and primary group id are the same as your users'.
+Processes in those containers (such as `rails s`) will belong to `app`.
+`app`, having the same uid/gid as you have, is effectively an alias of your user.

 ## Volumes